beefchimi/earwurm/docs/api.md

 // Mute / unmute this `Sound`.
 sound.mute = true || false;

+// Set the `playbackRate` for this `Sound.
+// This value is a number used to multiply the speed of playback.
+// Default is `1`.
+Min is `0.25`.
+Max is `4`.
+sound.speed;

 // Toggle the “repetition” of the `Sound`.
 Will
 // repeat indefinitely if `true`, preventing the
 // `ended` event from firing.